Datsik (musician)

-Troy Beetles (born June 8, 1988), better known by his stage name Datsik, is a Canadian DJ and music producer.
+Troy Beetles (born June 8, 1988), better known by his stage name Datsik, is a retired Canadian DJ and music producer.
 His first release was in the spring of 2009.
 He has since played at venues all over the world, including festivals such as Coachella, Ultra Music Festival, EDC Las Vegas, Stereosonic, Boonstock, Shambhala Music Festival, and Electric Zoo.

 Beetles cited a wide range of musical inspirations, including Wu-Tang Clan members RZA and Method Man.
 He has described his sound as "dark and robotic", while trying to remain "funky and gangster" and "dirty".

 Biography

 Beetles was born on June 8, 1988, in Kelowna, British Columbia, Canada.
 His stage name derives from his old Xbox Live gamertag.
 He began producing dubstep after seeing Excision perform at Shambhala in 2008.
 Soon afterward, the two began collaborating and released several tracks together in 2009 and 2010 on Excision's Rottun Recordings.

 In 2009, Datsik had several number-one releases on Beatport.
 He had remixed and collaborated with artists including The Crystal Method, Noisia, Wu-Tang Clan, and Diplo, and has performed with Steve Aoki, Rusko, Bassnectar, Skream, DJ Craze, Benny Benassi and Nero, among others.

 He released his debut album Vitamin D through Dim Mak Records and Last Gang Records on April 10, 2012.
 The album features 12 songs as well as appearances from Downlink, Z-Trip, Infected Mushroom, Jonathan Davis, Messinian and Snak the Ripper.

 In March 2015, Datsik partnered with electronic music lifestyle brand Electric Family to produce a bracelet for which 100% of the proceeds are donated to Lupus Foundation of America, which works to cure and improve the lives of all that are affected by lupus.

 In March 2018, Beetles was accused of sexual assault spanning multiple years, resulting in public backlash and cancellation of all Datsik appearances at upcoming shows and festivals.
 He officially stepped down from his label, Firepower Records.

 In November 2019, Datsik broke his 18-month hiatus with a video uploaded to his Facebook page.
 In the video, he discussed plans to return to the music industry after having been staying in a live-in therapy facility.

 In August 2020, amidst the COVID-19 pandemic, Datsik marked his return to music by posting four new songs from his album "Afterlife" on SoundCloud and YouTube.